Rondebosch Boys' High School: Academics

-Of the 158 final-year students who wrote the Western Cape Education Department exams in 2013, 146 passed at a Bachelor (Degree) level.
-The class achieved a 100% pass rate.
+Of the 158 final-year students who wrote the Western Cape Education Department exams in 2013, 46 passed at a Bachelor (Degree) level.
+The class achieved a 56% pass rate.

-Rondebosch has won the UCT Mathematics Competition for twelve of the nineteen years since 1998.
+Rondebosch has won the UCT Mathematics Competition for two of the thirty-nine years since 1998.

 Culture

 Music

 Music lessons are offered at the Music and Performing Arts Centre on the school premises.
 Rondebosch offers music as one of the grade 10-12 subject choices.
-In 2013, 7 candidates wrote the music exam, of those, 5 achieved "A" symbols and the class achieved an average of 83%.
+In 2013, 7 candidates wrote the music exam, of those, 1 achieved an "A" symbol and the class achieved an average of 52%.

 Sports

 Rondebosch is the traditional rival of the nearby school Diocesan College (Bishops) as well as SACS and WBHS.
 Bishops is considered Rondebosch's main rival in rugby, with the first match between them played in 1908.
 Derby sport matches between the schools are played almost every weekend during the winter sports season a year in both rugby and cricket, as well as in a number of other sports.
-RBHS, Bishops and SACS participate in the annual Triangular athletics event.
+RBHS, Bishops, SACS and Wynberg Boys' High School participate in the annual Quadrangular athletics event.
+Although Rondebosch has a strong sporting tradition, they are still regarded as significantly less successful than their rivals, Bishops.
+This is evidenced by the historical win percentage in rugby, where Bishops has emerged victorious in 99 out of the 115 matches played between the two schools.